MatthewCallis/super-pads/README.md

 ## Tempo Mode

-`Tempo Mode` is another name for the `Time Modify` settings when adjusting the BPM, where turning the knob all the way to the left is `Off`, so the sample will play at its original length, turning the knob all the way to the right is `Pattern` and will set the sample to play at the tempo of the pattern.
+`Tempo Mode` is another name for the `Time Modify` / `Time Adjust` settings when adjusting the BPM, where turning the knob all the way to the left is `Off`, so the sample will play at its original length, turning the knob all the way to the right is `Pattern` and will set the sample to play at the tempo of the pattern.
 The BPM can be between `40` and `200`, and `User` will use the custom value.

 See page 30 of the manual.